sulthan1866/Study-cards/README.md

 ### 2. Play Mode
 - Test mode where users' performance is evaluated

+### 3. Picker Mode
+- View all cards at once.
+- Users can pick any card at random, offering greater flexibility in how they study and focus on specific topics.

 #### Key Rules (in Play Mode):
 - Once a user views the answer to a question, they cannot change their choice
 - Navigation is restricted: users cannot return to previous questions